Description of the functions and tools included in the Process Editor, and how you can use it for managing process definitions.

 Reload Process from Database

-Reloads the last process that was saved to the database.
+Reloads the last saved version of the process.

 Process Help Icon